ShalitReutt/BCard/README.md

 Last release 16/12/2023, reuploaded the repository and fixed gh-pages.

-## There could be found an 404 error in the console שs a result of one of the users uploading a picture to which the link is not available anymore.
+## There could be found an 404 error in the console that is a result of one of the users uploading a picture to which the link is not available anymore.

 _\*for the react-app switch to "dev" branch_